Skip to content

 AI Development

-You don't need to hire five engineers.
-You need one developer who knows how to orchestrate AI agents.
-Here's how the new model works.
+You do not need to hire five people to ship faster.
+You need one person who knows how to direct AI to do the heavy lifting.
+Here is what that new model looks like, and what it costs.

 RB